-Victoria University of Wellington has a database of scholarships available all students.
+Victoria University of Wellington has a database of scholarships available for all students.
 The database allows you to search for scholarships specifically targeted to Māori students.

 The database covers a wide range of community grants, awards and scholarships including many iwi scholarships.